fanoframework/fanoframework.github.io/known-issues/index.md

 ```

 and then rebuild the application, if the error does not go away, you may want to symlink `ld` to point to GNU linker `/usr/bin/ld.bfd` as a workaround.
+If you can not find `ld.bfd` in `/usr/bin`, you may want to check other directories such as `/usr/local/bin`.

 ```
 $ sudo ln -s -f /usr/bin/ld.bfd /usr/bin/ld